olbesdev/jolbes/README.md

 - 💞️ I'm looking to collaborate on Web Dev Project's

-- 📫 How to reach me j.olbes.co@gmail.com
+- 📫 How to reach me? olbesdev@gmail.com

 # Access to my certificates as Front-End Web Developer